houstonhaynes/AD4SDocs/README.md

 ### 1. Current Antifragile Characteristics

-First, we identify aspects of the system that already demonstrate antifragile properties—features or design decisions that allow the system to gain from disorder rather than merely resist it.
+First, we identify aspects of the system that already demonstrate antifragile properties, features or design decisions that allow the system to gain from disorder rather than merely resist it.

 ### 2. Fragilities and Limitations

-Next, we examine areas where the system demonstrates fragility—points where stress or change might cause disproportionate harm or failure rather than adaptation and improvement.
+Next, we examine areas where the system demonstrates fragility, points where stress or change might cause disproportionate harm or failure rather than adaptation and improvement.

 ### 3. Pathways to Enhanced Antifragility